Liver transplant

 A transplant may also be done for liver cancers.

-To do the surgery, the doctor makes a cut (incision) in your child's upper belly.
-Then the doctor removes the liver.
-Next, the blood vessels of the new liver are connected to your child's blood vessels.
-The bile duct of the new liver is connected to your child's bile duct or intestine.
-The doctor finishes the surgery by closing the incision with stitches or staples.
-The stitches will dissolve inside your child's body.
+To do the surgery, the doctor makes a cut (incision) in your upper belly.
+Then the doctor removes your liver.
+Next, the blood vessels of the new liver are connected to your blood vessels.
+The bile duct of the new liver is connected to your bile duct or intestine.
+The doctor finishes the surgery by closing your incision with stitches or staples.
+The stitches will dissolve inside your body.
 The staples will be removed a few weeks after surgery.
 The incision will leave a scar that will fade with time.

 Call your doctor now or seek immediate medical care if:

-• Your child has a fever, chills, or body aches.
+• You have a fever, chills, or body aches.

 • Increased pain, swelling, warmth, or redness.